 Like most enterprise-level business applications, SAP ECC components can easily be integrated to work together.
-In general usage both module and component refer to a part of the program that is independently developed to handle a targeted set of business processes, for example, procurement or accounting, which can then be integrated to work together.
-ECC is composed of 10 functional core components and two technical components and is slated to be replaced by S/4HANA by 2025.
+In general usage both module and component refer to a part of the program that is independently developed to handle a targeted set of business processes.
+For example, processes such as procurement or accounting can be integrated to work together.
+ECC is composed of 10 functional core components and two technical components.
+It is slated to be replaced by S/4HANA by 2025.

 ECC Functional Components

-ECC caters to the business processes of diverse industries, including pharma, chemical, steel and fast moving consumer goods.
+ECC caters to the business processes of diverse industries.
+This includes, but is not limited to pharma, chemical, steel and fast moving consumer goods.
 The functional components that companies typically implement from the outset are Financial Accounting, Controlling, Materials Management and Sales and Distribution.

-Each component must be implemented to take advantage of its functionality, and companies may choose to implement only certain components.
+Each component must be implemented to take advantage of its functionality.
+Companies may choose to implement only certain components.
 For example, working with an SAP implementation partner, a customer may decide SAP Project System is not needed because the company does not manage a large number of projects.